Marseille to Tunis Ferry

 What time does the first ferry from Marseille to Tunis leave?

-The first ferry from Marseille to Tunis leaves at 10:00 with Corsica Linea/CTN.
+The first ferry from Marseille to Tunis leaves at 10:00 with Corsica Linea.
 Times may vary depending on the time of year.

 What time does the last ferry from Marseille to Tunis leave?

-The last ferry from Marseille to Tunis leaves at 19:00 with CTN.
+The last ferry from Marseille to Tunis leaves at 18:00 with Corsica Linea.
 Times may vary depending on the time of year.

 Which ferry companies operate between Marseille to Tunis?